Wage & HourMeal Breaks

 Related Questions

-What is the minimum wage in Los Angeles in 2024?
+What is the minimum wage in California in 2025?

 Do restaurant workers get overtime pay in California?